kentro-tech/airpine/README.md

 # Airpine 🏔️

+> [!WARNING]
+> I this is in early dev.
+Could be rewrites, breaking changes, bugs, and more.

 **Alpine.js integration for the Air framework with excellent Python DX**

 Airpine provides a Pythonic, type-safe API for working with Alpine.js directives in [Air](https://github.com/feldroy/air) applications.
 Get excellent IDE autocomplete, natural chained syntax, and type-safe modifiers.